InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

     apprehension of the Outer Heavens.

 #### Level 3
-Humans exist in the 3rd Level of Ascension.
+Humans exist in a 3-dimensional universe, and so we begin at the 3rd Level of Ascension.

 #### Level 4
 This marks the point of transcendance beyond normal human consciousness.